peterkuma/ccbrowse/README.md

 defined by `profile.json`.

-When importing product files, data is interpolated onto a regular grid and saved as tiles of 256x256 px.
+When importing product files, data is interpolated onto a regular grid and saved as tiles of 256x256px.
 Tiles are saved as grayscale PNG images, with every four adjacent 8-bit pixels coding one 32-bit float value, resulting in images of 1024x256 pixels.